-- House frontages are carefully designed with generous windows from habitable rooms, visible and attractive front doors and planting to act as buffer between the pavement and window.
-Caudale, Camden, London. - 2 Affordable housing with simple design is well-integrated into a mixed tenure development.
-Derwenthorpe, York. - 3 Internal habitable rooms have high levels of natural daylight and connect well to gardens and terraces.
+1 House frontages are carefully designed with generous windows from habitable rooms, visible and attractive front doors and planting to act as buffer between the pavement and window.
+Caudale, Camden, London.

+2 Affordable housing with simple design is well-integrated into a mixed tenure development.
+Derwenthorpe, York.

+3 Internal habitable rooms have high levels of natural daylight and connect well to gardens and terraces.
 Accordia, Cambridge.

-- ☐ How the design and development of homes addresses different lifestyles, abilities and stages of life, including an ageing population? - ☐ How it enables a variety of different development models?
+- □ How the design and development of homes addresses different lifestyles, abilities and stages of life, including an ageing population? - ☐ How it enables a variety of different development models?
 Community-led development?
 Cohousing? - ☐ How the design of homes is adaptable to meet the future needs of residents?
 Whole life approaches?

 resources including land, water, energy and materials.
-Their design responds to the impacts of climate change.
+Their design responds to the impacts of climate change by being energy efficient and minimising carbon emissions to meet net zero by 2050.
 It identifies measures to achieve: